-What is an Infographic?
+So, What is an Infographic?

 Source: Francesco Franchi

-This subset of graphic design focuses on the display of information efficiently and effectively.
-It is also a broad category, encompassing many functional design disciplines.
-It can be used to describe process, anatomy, chronology, or hierarchy.
-These can take the form of flowcharts, organizational diagrams, or timelines, clarifying structure and order in a way not possible solely using text.
+In your day-to-day life, you may encounter information design in the form of flowcharts, organizational diagrams, or timelines, clarifying structure and order in a way not possible solely using text.
 Instructional diagrams, anatomical illustration, and some applications of cartography would also fall under this label.

 Previously, editorial infographics were limited to simple bars, lines, and pies, using illustration solely in more complex features to map an area or show the anatomy of an object.

 This adoption has also spread into the commercial sector, with many start-ups and larger corporate blogs using graphic content or “charticles” to display thought-leadership within an industry and bring attention to their site.

 What’s in a name?